 How to Open a SLK File in Excel

-If you work with data, you might occasionally encounter SLK files.
-SLK, short for Symbolic Link, is a file format that can encapsulate data, formulas, and formatting in one file, making it particularly handy for data sharing across different spreadsheet applications or Excel versions.
+SLK files, short for Symbolic Link format, are a legacy spreadsheet file format that can encapsulate data, formulas, and formatting in one file.
+This format is particularly useful for sharing data across different spreadsheet applications or between different versions of Excel.

 There are two ways to open an SLK file in Excel: